Christmas Checklist: Is Your Business Ready for the Sales Season?

 With e-mail campaigns promoting the product category from which they purchased the last time, you can invite customers to buy from your shop once again.

-Improved cart abandonments by 20% Solarplexius benefited from the partnership with Trusted Shops Read the case study
+Improved cart abandonments by 20% Solarplexius benefited from a partnership with Trusted Shops Read the case study

 Makin’ a (check)list, checkin' it twice